zbrckovic/entailjs/README.md

 # entail-core
 Construct first-order logic proofs in the system of natural deduction.

-This library provides an API for the correct construction of proofs in the system of natural deduction.
-We based the system on the one presented by W.V.Quine in `Methods of Logic`.
+ This library provides an API for the construction of proofs in the system of natural deduction.
+The system is based on the one presented by W. V. Quine in `Methods of Logic`.

 ## Entail Expression Language (EEL)